mooxphp/vscode/README.md

 ```

 ## VSCode Recommended Settings
-For code completion and emmet abbreviation you may add these lines to your settings.json:
+Add these lines to your **settings.json** for code completion and emmet abbreviation:

 ```json
 {